Stellar microlensing surveys as a probe of Primordial Black Holes: status and prospects: Future

 \subsection{Theory}

-The key theoretical uncertainty is the distribution of PBHs, specifically their local velocity distribution and also whether PBHs form compact clusters.
 As discussed in Sec.~\ref{subsec:diffeventrate}, uncertainties in the DM distribution lead to uncertainties in the differential event rate and hence the constraints on the halo fraction.
 If the DM is smoothly distributed, the most significant uncertainty is the dependence of the rate of short-timescale events, and hence the constraints on $f$ for large masses, on the local velocity distribution \cite{Green:2025dut}.
-If PBHs form compact clusters, such that the cluster as a whole lenses, the constraints would change significantly \cite{Calcino:2018mwh}.
+In the case of PBHs, if a significant fraction are in compact clusters, such that the cluster as a whole lenses, the constraints would change significantly \cite{Calcino:2018mwh}.
 Understanding the present day spatial distribution of PBHs formed from realistic density perturbation distributions (i.e. how many PBHs are in clusters, and what are their properties? how many PBHs are in binaries, and what are their properties?) is a major outstanding challenge.